-Public stigma, involving prejudice and discrimination from outsiders that’s directed at us, is damaging enough as it is.
-But sometimes that stigma gets internalized into self-stigma, an unpleasant gift that keeps on giving.
+Public stigma, involving prejudice and discrimination from outsiders that are directed at us, is damaging enough as it is.
+But sometimes, that stigma gets internalized into self-stigma, an unpleasant gift that keeps on giving.

 How self-stigma develops

 Researchers Patrick Corrigan (my academic crush) and Amy Watson described three broad types of reactions by people who are impacted by stigma: righteous anger, apparent indifference, and self-stigma.

 A paper by Corrigan and Rao described a 4-stage model for how self-stigma develops in someone with a mental illness:

 - There is an awareness of public attitudes and the stereotypes that go along with them – aka “I know what they think”

 - There is an agreement with those public views and stereotypes – aka “I think they’re right”

 - Those beliefs are applied to the self, and stereotypes are incorporated into the self – aka “I think they’re right about me”